-If you think you’re not impacted by world trends, which are connected through global economic integration — think again!
+If you think you're not impacted by world trends, which are connected with global economic integration — think again!

 If a company's products are labor intensive or if an employee's skill base is limited, global economic integration likely will present greater difficulties in the years ahead.
 But if a company is focused on higher technology, intellectually rich products or services, or if an employee's skill level is continually improved, the world will become a more attractive market.
 And the benefits are big.